rspamd/rspamd.com/doc/modules/dmarc.md

     keys_expire = 2d; # Expire date for Redis keys
     #only_domains = '/path/to/map'; # Only store reports from domains or eSLDs listed in this map
     # Available from 3.3
-    #exclude_domains = '/path/to/map'; # Exclude reports from domains or eSLDs listed in this map
+    #exclude_domains = '/path/to/map'; # Don't generate reports for messages from sending domains in this map
     #exclude_domains = ["example.com", "another.com"]; # Alternative, use array to exclude reports from domains or eSLDs
     # Available from 3.8
-    #exclude_recipients = '/path/to/map'; # Exclude reports for recipients listed in this map
+    #exclude_recipients = '/path/to/map'; # Don't generate reports for messages to recipients in this map
     #exclude_recipients = ["a@example.com", "b@another.com"]; # Alternative, use array to exclude reports for recipients
   }
 ~~~